-- Tails uses Tor and therefore you will be using Tor to access any resource on the internet.
-This alone will make you suspicious to most platforms where you want to create anonymous accounts (this will be explained in more detail later). - Your ISP (whether it is yours or some public Wi-Fi) will also see that you are using Tor, and this could make you suspicious in itself. - Tails does not include (natively) some of the software you might want to use later which will complicate things quite a bit if you want to run some specific things (Android Emulators for instance). - Tails uses Tor Browser which while it is very secure will be detected as well by most platforms and will hinder you in creating anonymous identities on many platforms. - Tails will not protect you more from the 5\$ wrench314. - Tor in itself might not be enough to protect you from an adversary with enough resources as explained earlier.
+- Tails does not include (natively) some of the software you might want to use later which will complicate things quite a bit if you want to run some specific things (Android Emulators for instance). - Tails uses Tor Browser which while it is very secure will be detected as well by most platforms and will hinder you in creating anonymous identities on many platforms. - Tails will not protect you more from the 5\$ wrench310. - Tor in itself might not be enough to protect you from an adversary with enough resources as explained earlier.